 Discards of blue whiting are thought to be small.
 Most of the blue whiting caught in directed fisheries are used for reduction to fish meal and fish oil.
 However, some discarding occurs in the fisheries for human consumption and as bycatch in fisheries directed towards other species.

-Reports on discarding from fisheries which catch blue whiting were available from the Netherlands for the years 2002-2007 and 2012-2014.
+Estimates of discarding are not included in the assessment.
+Reports on discarding from fisheries which catch blue whiting were available from the Netherlands for the years 2002-2007.
 A study carried out to examine discarding in the Dutch fleet found that blue whiting made a minor contribution to the total pelagic discards when compared with the main species mackerel, horse mackerel and herring (Figure D5).
 The length frequencies of landed and discarded fish caught were compared and from this data it is clear that herring and blue whiting are not selected and discarded for length reasons (Figure D6).
 It is more likely that in sorting and processing of mackerel small fish are commonly discarded (Borges, et al 2008).

-Information on discards was available for Spanish fleets since 2006.
+Information on discards was available for Spanish fleets in 2006.
 Blue whiting is a bycatch in several bottom trawl mixed fisheries.
 The estimates of discards in these mixed fisheries in 2006 ranged between 23% and 99% (in weight) as most of the catch is discarded and only last day catch may be retained for marketing fresh.
 The catch rates of blue whiting in these fisheries are however low.
 In the directed fishery for blue whiting for human consumption with pair trawls, discards were estimated to be 13% (in weight) in 2006.

 Since 2004, was available the blue whiting discards data produced by Portuguese vessels operating with bottom otter trawl within the Portuguese reaches of ICES Division IXa.
 The discards data are from two fisheries: the crustacean fishery and the demersal fish fishery.
 The blue whiting estimates of discards in the crustacean fishery for the period of 2004-2011 ranged between 23% and 40% (in metric tonnes).
 For the same period the frequency of occurrence in the demersal fish fishery was around zero for the most of the years, in the years were it was significant (2004, 2006, 2010) was ranged between 43% and 38% (in metric tonnes).
-In 2014, discards were 39% of the total catches for blue whiting in the Portuguese coast